 Invasive plants grown in many Australian homes are a threat to the country's environment and biodiversity.
 Dr Carol Booth from the Invasive Species Council says escaped garden plants threaten Australia's unique fauna and flora.

-Gazanias are one of the invasive plants causing havoc to agricultural land and native vegetation in Australia.
+Gazanias are one of the Most Invasive Plants causing Havoc to Agricultural Land and Native Vegetation in Australia.

 YES!
 Gazanias Surprisingly The Worst Of Invasive Weeds In Australia - Extremely Hard To Remove and The Farmers Nightmare!

-I wish people would leave their Beloved Plants Overseas when they Come Here, because they Behave Differently Here than they do in their Countries.
-My Instincts have told me this strongly for some time, and this Article proves it True.
+I wish people would leave their Beloved Plants Overseas when they Come Here, because those Plants often Behave Differently Here than they do in their Countries.
+My Instincts have told me this strongly for some time, and part of this Article proves it True.
 Read on......

 So how can you plant a sustainable, environmentally friendly garden that won't cause you future headaches?